aryan-t22/FunctionApp/README.md

 functions.
 This would allow for easier implementations of functions such as the Logarithm, which also essentially only take 3 key parameters.

+## *Acknowledgements:*
+- The Phase 1 Console UI was heavily inspired by the CPSC 210 teller app, with its functionalities extended and modified for the purposes of this project.
+- The Phase 2 Persistence was heavily inspired by the CPSC 210 JsonSerializationDemo app, with its read write features adjusted for the FunctionApp.